JonathanLyon2021/Defense-Blog/README.md

 # Getting Started with Create React App

         This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## About:

-In the project directory, you can run:
+        The reason I did this project is because I love Chevrolet trucks and I've owned all different kinds and

+sizes throughout the years.
+Lifted trucks are very fun to drive, I owned one that had a nicelift on it with big tires 4 x 4.
+Anyway, on this Blog site, `Lifted Truck Blog`, you can register, login, logout, create a new blog, edit that particular blog, and delete that same blog as well.

+        I used React.js for this project and it turned out pretty good.
+I'm very happy with the results and it's

+nice to learn about the same platform that Facebook & Netflix are built on(React).
+Looking forward to graduating and getting my Full-stack certificate.

+## Libraries Used for this project

+        Bootstrap, Browser-router from React, Use-State from React, Use-Effect from React, and Toastify from React for error/success mesages.
+I used, nodemon, mongoose, express, express-validator, bcrypt.js, cors, and dotenv as an environment variable.
+I used axios to make the calls to the backend.

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Concurrently runs the app in development mode with the front end running on PORT:3000 and the backend running on PORT:8000.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\